Annandale Way in Dumfries and Galloway

 Shorter options: 2 or 3 day circuit or day walks by using local public transport.

-Starting point: At the source of the River Annan heading south to the coast OR begin your walk on the coast and head northwards to Moffat.
-A cairn marks either end of the Way.
+Starting point: The Ram statue (Colvin Fountain) in Moffat heading south to the coast OR begin your walk on the coast and head northwards to Moffat.

 Distance: 22km (13½ miles)

-The walk starts above the source of the river Annan with a circumnavigation of the Devils Beef Tub (where the Border Reivers used to hide their stolen cattle) and then follows the river Annan along the valley bottom into the town of Moffat.
+The walk starts in Moffat, travels above the source of the river Annan with a circumnavigation of the Devils Beef Tub (where the Border Reivers used to hide their stolen cattle) and then follows the river Annan along the valley back into the town of Moffat.

 - Moffat - St Ann’s